valokardin/creamlinux/README.md

 # Creamlinux
 CreamApi clone for Linux.

+# Archived, I don't have time to support this anymore
+If you want, create a fork and improve it yourself.
+Although it might be better to just rewrite the whole thing.

 ## Support
 This should work for any linux native steam title that doesn't block LD_PRELOAD.